bloomreach-forge/localization-shortcut/README.md

-# localization-shortcut
+# Bloomreach Localization Shortcut Plugin
-Change your current locale and timezone without logging out
+Change your current locale and timezone from the CMS